 The study’s authors analyzed before-and-after data from the initial massage session of 1,290 cancer patients at MSKCC during a three-year period.

-Swedish and foot massage were the most common interventions, with some patients receiving a combination of both.
-Anxiety was the most common presenting symptom of the cancer patients, followed by pain and fatigue.
+Swedish and foot massage were the most common interventions, with some patients receiving a combination of both massage reduces cancer.
+Anxiety was the most common presenting symptom of cancer patients, followed by pain and fatigue.

 Data analysis revealed a 54-percent mean reduction of the presenting symptom following massage therapy.
 Specifically, anxiety was the symptom eased the most by massage therapy (60-percent reduction), and fatigue was the symptom eased the least (43 percent).
 Outpatients showed a 10-percent greater improvement in symptoms when compared to inpatients, perhaps due to the longer massage sessions the outpatients received.

 “It is clear that massage therapy achieves major reductions in cancer patients’ pain, fatigue, nausea, anxiety and depression,” state the study’s authors.

 Additional follow-up, beyond immediate post-session scores, involved 74 outpatients and 237 inpatients.
 Both inpatients and outpatients were assessed two to five hours after the massage.
 Outpatients were again assessed 24 hours and 48 hours after the massage.

 Results of this extended follow-up showed that inpatients’ symptoms scores were about a half-point higher within hours of the massage.
 “This suggests that inpatient severity scores returned to baseline within a day or so,” state the study’s authors.

 For outpatients, there was no regression toward baseline symptom scores throughout the follow-up period.